olleolleolle/vc1910/README.md

 # README

-This reproduction of a ViewComponent issue is using latest Rails, 7.1, latest view_component, Capybara.
+This reproduction of a ViewComponent issue is using latest Rails, (which is 7.1.3, today), latest view_component, Capybara.

     gem i rails
     rails new vc1910